Anyone who is experiencing hair loss or considering shaving their head will eventually start to wonder ‘What would I look like bald?’

 4. Bald Editor

-I got a good result from this one.
-You can choose from a good selection of bald head layers to overlay onto your subject, and rotate them to match the angle of the head in your picture.
+I got a good result from this app that makes you bald by choosing from a good selection of bald head layers.
+You then overlay them onto your subject and rotate them to match the angle of the head in your picture.

 Select from the complete color palette to match the skin tone of the person you’re baldifying.
 You can even add a beard, if you so desire.